surifirstpin/Acubi_documentation/Version.5/Reports.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/853361b4c4a583c5fb273a41c7e497f2dc1564e1/images/New_version5/UD_Reports_Image5.png)
 <b>Image 6:</b>

-> **Note :** in case if you are using multiple pivot, make sure you have at least one un-pivoted dimension and a measure value.
+> <b>Note :</b> in case if you are using multiple pivot, make sure you have at least one un-pivoted dimension and a measure value.

 <b>Pivot Example</b> : if you want to view quantity sum based on station code then apply pivot for station code (Dimension) as shown in below image.